awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithOptionGroups.md

 + `TargetOptionGroupIdentifier`
 + `TargetOptionGroupDescription`

-## Adding an Option to an Option Group<a name="USER_WorkingWithOptionGroups.AddOption"></a>
+## Adding an option to an option group<a name="USER_WorkingWithOptionGroups.AddOption"></a>

 You can add an option to an existing option group\.
 After you have added the options you want, you can then associate the option group with a DB instance so that the options become available on the DB instance\.
-For information about associating an option group with a DB instance, see the documentation for your specific DB engine listed at [Working with Option Groups](#USER_WorkingWithOptionGroups)\.
+For information about associating an option group with a DB instance, see the documentation for your specific DB engine listed at [Working with option groups](#USER_WorkingWithOptionGroups)\.

 Option group changes must be applied immediately in two cases:
 + When you add an option that adds or updates a port value, such as the `OEM` option\.